hl7au/draft-au-patient-summary/input/pagecontent/approach.md

     <td><a href="MedicationRequest-paracetamol-codeine-03-h.html">paracetamol-codeine-03-h</a></td>
   </tr>
   <tr>
-    <td rowspan="9"><a href="StructureDefinition-au-ps-medicationrequest-i.html">AU PS MedicationRequest I</a></td>
+    <td rowspan="9"><a href="StructureDefinition-au-ps-medicationrequest-i.html">EXPERIMENTAL AU PS MedicationRequest Approach I</a></td>
-    <td rowspan="9">Derive from the FHIR resource, and states complies with AU Core and IPS but does not include directly in the profile any rules to make this true - this is a negative case, that shows behaviour when a 'false' complies with is stated.</td>
+    <td rowspan="9">Approach I: <ul><li>Derive from the FHIR resource</li><li>State complies with AU Core and IPS</li></ul> Note this is a negative case.
+The profile does not include, directly or by reference, any rules to make the claims of assertion true.
+This profile demonstrates behaviour when a 'false' compliesWith is stated.</td>
     <td rowspan="3">Validate examples compliant with IPS and AU Core</td>
     <td><a href="MedicationRequest-simvastatin-01-i.html">simvastatin-01-i</a></td>
   </tr>